Driving Rain: Release and reception

-In November 2001, Driving Rain was released to generally strong reviews but stunned many with its very low sales.
+In November 2001, Driving Rain was released to generally strong reviews but poor sales.
 The album sold 66,000 copies in its first week in the US.
 Driving Rain peaked at number 46 in the UK, and became McCartney's lowest-selling album in his homeland.
 The US reaction was a little stronger, with the album peaking at number 26 and being certified Gold by the RIAA.

 McCartney halted the pressing of Driving Rain so that "Freedom" could appear as a hidden track (since the artwork had already been printed).
 The just-released "From a Lover to a Friend" (which only reached number 45 in the UK) was repackaged with "Freedom", although the single failed to re-chart.

 Reviewing the album for Uncut magazine, Ian MacDonald commented on McCartney's spontaneous approach to its recording, saying that "In parts (for example, the lengthy closer 'Rinse The Raindrops'), the results are almost ferocious, coming as close to a McCartney-esque Tin Machine as one could reasonably imagine."
 MacDonald considered the more "polished and produced" tracks to be "the most successful", however, and concluded: "Possibly a grower, this album is certainly better than anything Macca's done for some while, if not the late masterpiece some of us have been hoping for."
 Fox News commentator Roger Friedman remarked that the chorus of the song "Tiny Bubble" is "remarkably" similar to "Piggies", written by George Harrison and released on the Beatles' 1968 self-titled double album (also known as the "White Album").

 McCartney opened his tour in support of the album in April 2002.
 Titled the Driving USA tour, it was a commercial success, with extensions being added to the itinerary around the world.
 Four of the album's sixteen songs were performed: "Lonely Road", "Your Loving Flame", "Freedom" and the title track.
 "From a Lover to a Friend" was also performed at the Concert for New York City on October 20, 2001.